 What is the effective rate?

 The effective rate of interest is the actual amount of interest paid or earned over time, after compounding is considered.
-It's sometimes called the market rate of interest, annual percentage yield (APY), or even the yield to maturity (which, yes, sounds quite like a euphemism for giving up the anti-ageing moisturiser).
+It's sometimes called the annual percentage yield (APY) when referring to savings accounts, or the yield to maturity (which, yes, sounds quite like a euphemism for giving up the anti-ageing moisturiser) when discussing bonds.

 Here's an example: